Logging — Strategic Scorecard

 -

-CS08Demographic Dependency & Workforce Elasticity 3View CS08 attribute detailsMechanization Mitigating Workforce Shortages.
+CS08Demographic Dependency & Workforce Elasticity 3 solutions 3View CS08 attribute detailsMechanization Mitigating Workforce Shortages.
 The structural aging of the traditional logging workforce in developed nations is being effectively counterbalanced by rapid mechanization.
 While the labor pool is shrinking, high-productivity machinery is allowing firms to maintain output levels with fewer, higher-skilled operators.

 - Metric: Mechanized harvesting now accounts for over 80% of logging operations in Scandinavia and North America.